zSalocin/RFID-Presence-Tracker-Project/README.md

 ## Requirements
 - Device running Windows OS.

-- Arduino device with an RFID reader and serial communication capability.
+- Esp8266 device with an RFID reader and Wi-fi communication capability.

 - Reference spreadsheet (Excel) containing the information to be compared (information should be in text format).